Andersonia (plant): Description

 Plants in the genus Andersonia are small shrubs, (apart from A. axilliflora and A. echinocephala that grow to a height of several metres) some are subshrubs and a few, compact cushion plants, but all seem to require a fairly open habitat.
 The leaves resemble those of monocotyledons in having a sheathing leaf base and parallel leaf veins, although the veins arise from a single trace in the base of the leaf.
 The leaves are spirally arranged and overlap at the base and increase in size, upwards from the base of the stem, but vary greatly in size and shape.
 The flowers are erect, usually brightly coloured and conspicuous, the five sepals egg-shaped to linear and often similarly coloured to the petals.
 The petals are joined at the base, forming a bell-shaped to cylindrical tube with five lobes that are shorter than the tube.
-The species differ form the similar Cosmelia rubra in having their stamen filaments free from the petal tube, and from Styphelia in having the petal tube softy-hairy inside, the petal tube longer than the lobes.
+The species differ from the similar Cosmelia rubra in having their stamen filaments free from the petal tube, and from Styphelia in having the petal tube softy-hairy inside, the petal tube longer than the lobes.